kJAHsin/RainyDays_netlify/README.md

 behind CSS and styling.
 HTML is quite straight forward as you are only putting the content onto the page.
 Although, truly semantic HTML is an art in itself.

+References:

+Images taken from Unsplash.Com
+Logo and diverse icons designmed by me

+Information gathered from teaching Modules in the course, Youtube (mostly kevin powell), teacher Abidev and fellow students Linda, Brain and Fredrik.